dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/MediaManagerDemo.md

 In the code above, we implement the following features:

 1. In the `getFileList()` method, we fetch the latest `mMediaManager` object and check if it's not null.
 Then check the value of the `currentFileListState` variable.
-If the state is neither `SYNCING` nor `DELETING`, invoke the `refreshFileList()` method of `MediaManager` to refresh the file list from the SD card.
+If the state is neither `SYNCING` nor `DELETING`, invoke the `refreshFileListOfStorageLocation()` method of `MediaManager` to refresh the file list from the SD card.

 2. In the `onResult()` callback method, if there is no error, then check if the `currentFileListState` value is not equal to `MediaManager.FileListState.INCOMPLETE` and reset the `mediaFileList` list, the `lastClickViewIndex` and the `lastClickView` variables.

-3. Invoke the `getFileListSnapshot()` method of `MediaManager` to get the current file list and store it in the `mediaFileList` variable.
+3. Invoke the `getSDCardFileListSnapshot()` method of `MediaManager` to get the current file list and store it in the `mediaFileList` variable.

 4. Sort the media files in the `mediaFileList` based on the created time.
 Then invoke the `resume()` method of `FetchMediaTaskScheduler` to resume the scheduler and invoke the `getThumbnails()` and `getPreviews()` methods in the `onResult()` callback method.
 If there is an error, invoke the `hideProgressDialog()` method to hide the progress dialog.